List of Stargirl characters: Beth Chapel / Doctor Mid-Nite

-Rick Tyler / Hourman II
+Rick Tyler / Hourman

-Richard "Rick" Tyler (portrayed by Cameron Gellman and Boston Pierce portrays a 7-year-old Rick) is a high school delinquent with anger issues and the son of the original Hourman whose parents were killed in a staged car accident when he was seven.
+Richard "Rick" Tyler (portrayed by Cameron Gellman; Boston Pierce as a child) is a high school delinquent with anger issues and the son of the original Hourman whose parents were killed in a staged car accident when he was seven.
 He becomes one of Courtney's friends and a member of the new JSA as the new Hourman.

 Nine years ago, Rex Tyler and his wife, Wendi, lived in West Farms, Blue Valley, Nebraska, with their son, Rick.
-Rex had been tracking the ISA for a long time and had been onto something.
+Rex had been tracking the Injustice Society for a long time and had been onto something.
 One night, in a frenzy, Rex recorded down a burst of discovered information.
 He and Wendi quickly packed their bags into their car and planned to flee Blue Valley, much to the confusion of Rick.
 Wendi's brother, Matt Harris, arrived confused as to why he had been called to Blue Valley.
 Rex quickly explained that inside was the deed to the house, which they left to Matt, and records pertaining to Rick.
 On the certificates, Matt was listed as Rick's biological father and having the last name Harris instead of Tyler.
 Though Matt was hesitant, Rex told him about the $50,000 he left in the house for the pair.
 While they hoped to not be gone long, he wanted to have a backup plan just in case.
 Rex and Wendi tearfully said goodbye to their son.
 Rex gave Rick a 1966 yellow mustang keychain and told him to hold onto it while he was away.
 He alluded that it was more important than Rick knew.
 Rick's parents then entered their car and sped away while Rick yelled after them, begging his parents not to leave him.
 Rex and Wendi died in a car "accident" that night, and Rick fell into the custody of Matt.

 Rick became a troubled kid at Blue Valley who was in and out of trouble be it at school or around town.
 His relationship with Matt was tumultuous and abusive, due to Matt's quick temper and bitterness over being left in charge of a kid he never wanted.
 Rick felt this neglect and, upon entering high school, became a delinquent.
 He often sat at a loser table where he kept to himself, stole school property, and frequently received detention.
 He also drank alcohol when he was not attending classes.
 In his free time, Rick worked to repair his father's mustang.

 Rick learns Solomon Grundy killed his parents and his father was the hero Hourman.
 Seeking vengeance for his parents, Rick takes up his father's mantle and amulet and joins Stargirl's Justice Society.
 In addition, Pat Dugan gives him Rex's journal to decipher so they can foil the Injustice Society's plans.
-Rick finally confronts and defeats Grundy, but spares the zombie's life and lets him go.
+Rick finally confronts and defeats Grundy, but spares Grundy's life and lets him go.